-This indicates the percent of patients that suffered from a pressure ulcer.
-Pressure ulcers are considered by many experts to be an indicator of the quality of nursing care at a nursing home.
-Pressure ulcers, also called bed sores, are often caused by patients staying in one position for too long.
+This is the percentage of patients who suffered from a pressure ulcer.
+Pressure ulcers are considered by many in the nursing home industry to be a measure of the quality of nursing care .
+Pressure ulcers, also called bed sores, are often the result of patients not being moved frequently enough.

 Minimizes Serious Falls